plashenkov/vue-i18n-mini/README.md

    defined by browser's preference: the browser gives ordered list of preferred languages, so we use it to find the best suited language.
 Additionally to this, an end user usually can choose the different language from our list, and we store this preference, say, in cookie or in localStorage.
+Later we will use it first, and if it is not present, we will read browser's preference again.

 3. The current language may _initially_ be defined based on the browser's preference (exactly as in the previous scenario), but actually we rely on a profile option